dasch-swiss/dsp-ui-lib/README.md

 ### Add a New Component to the Demo Application (Playground)

 The demo app demonstrates the functionality of dsp-ui-lib's modules.
-By default, The demo app's main component routes to the page demonstrating the resource viewer in read mode.
+By default, the demo app's main component routes to the page demonstrating the resource viewer in read mode.

 Before adding a new component to the demo app, check if the desired demo could be added to an existing component of the demo app.